-731 BIOREMEDIATION Prerequisite: 621 or permission.
+Prerequisite: 621 or permission.
 Provide the fundamentals required for understanding and successfully implementing the biodegradation of hazardous compounds coupled with the design and operational techniques of bioremediation systems.
+SFFPAGE 2 credits

-SEEPAGE Discussion of parameters determining permeability of various soils.
+Discussion of parameters determining permeability of various soils.
 Analytical, numerical and experimental methods to determine two- or three-dimensional movement of groundwater.
 Unsteady flows.